fishinthecalculator/gocix/README.md

 ## Services

-This channel exposes at `(oci services)` a set of Guix System services for many common applications, such as:
+This channel exposes at `(oci services)` a set of Guix System services for many useful applications, such as:

 - Forgejo
 - Grafana